Aylesbury railway station: Aylesbury Railway Disaster of 1904

-Because the station had been a terminus for the Metropolitan Railway the original junction layout on the route to London Marylebone included a sharp curve.
+The original junction layout on the route to London Marylebone included a sharp curve because the station had been a terminus for the Metropolitan Railway.
 This became inconvenient once some Great Central trains began to run non-stop through Aylesbury from 1899 onwards.
 Rather than change the junction layout to suit faster trains, a 15 mph speed restriction was applied to the curve.

-On 23 December 1904 at about 3:38 a.m. this curve was the site of the Aylesbury Railway Disaster.
-The 2:45 a.m.
-Great Central express newspaper train from London Marylebone consisting of a locomotive, tender, and ten vehicles—three coaches, an assortment of six fish, meat and parcel vans, and a brake van—failed to slow for the curve, and was completely derailed.
-The locomotive, tender, and the first three or four vehicles mounted the "down" platform of the station, two vehicles mounted the "up" platform, and the rest of the train was smashed to pieces and scattered over a distance of 50 yard between the two platforms.
+On 23 December 1904, at about 3:38 am, this curve was the site of the Aylesbury Railway Disaster.
+The 2:45 am Great Central express newspaper train from London Marylebone failed to slow for the curve and was completely derailed; it consisted of a locomotive, tender and ten vehicles (three coaches, an assortment of six fish, meat and parcel vans, and a brake van).
+The locomotive, tender and the first three or four vehicles mounted the down platform of the station, two vehicles mounted the up platform, and the rest of the train was smashed to pieces and scattered over a distance of 50 yard between the two platforms.
 The driver of the train, Joseph Barnshaw was seriously injured and died the next day.
-The fireman George Masters was killed as also were London-based driver David Summers and fireman Josiah Stanton who were travelling as passengers in the first coach on their way to Gorton, Manchester.
+The fireman, George Masters, was killed, as were London-based driver David Summers and fireman Josiah Stanton who were travelling as passengers in the first coach on their way to Gorton, Manchester.

-There was heavy fog at the time of the accident, and at the subsequent Board of Trade inquiry there was some doubt as to how well driver Barnshaw knew the route.
+There was heavy fog at the time of the accident and, at the subsequent Board of Trade inquiry, there was some doubt as to how well driver Barnshaw knew the route.
 What the inquiry did not touch on was that there had been a history of fast running of these newspaper trains, which had become an important traffic for the Great Central Railway.
 This dated back to the Boer War which had ended only two years earlier.
 The Manchester Guardian's stance on the Boer War had resulted in significant drops in circulation.
-London newspapers, led by the Daily Mail, saw a significant business opportunity in the Manchester area, and sought to get their morning newspapers to Manchester in time to win a share of this market.
+London newspapers, led by the Daily Mail, saw a significant business opportunity in the Manchester area and sought to get their morning newspapers to Manchester in time to win a share of this market.
 These trains recorded fast times for the era, including an authenticated timing of 220 minutes for the 206 mi journey including stops.

-Afterwards in 1908 the station was reconstructed and tracks at the curve were realigned.
+Afterwards, in 1908, the station was reconstructed and tracks at the curve were realigned.